 The mosaic below represents the Coat of Arms of the Free and Sovereign State of Sinaloa, designed by the painter and heraldry scholar Rolando Arjona Amabilis.

-This coat of arms breaks with the European tradition of using shields, as it is shaped after a pitaya, a local fruit (thus the thorns on the oval).
+This coat of arms breaks with the European tradition of using shields, but in this case, it is shaped like a pitaya, a local fruit (thus the thorns on the oval).
 It is crowned with an eagle devouring a snake on a nopal, a traditional symbol in Mexico, and in this case, used to remember when the States of Sinaloa and Sonora together created the Estado de Occidente, between 1824 and 1830.
-The footprints around the shield represent the native mesoamerican tribes that crossed the state.
+The footprints around the shield represent the native Mesoamerican tribes that crossed the state.

 The pictures inside the fruit-shaped shield represent the four main cities of the state, clockwise from top left to bottom left:

 - An Aztec glyph for Culiacán, the State’s capital, representing a bended mountain: Colhuacan, the place of those who praise Coltzin, the bended God.

 - A fortress for El Fuerte (‘The Fort’), a Magical Town located north of the State.

 - An anchor and a deer’s head for Mazatlán (Mazatl, ‘place of the deer’ in Nahuatl).

 - A torn rosary with a broken chain for El Rosario (‘The Rosary’), south of the State.